yarax/eslint-plugin-typelint/README.md

 ## Redux state

 Redux is a popular state container for React apps.

-It describes state shape as a composition of reducers with theirs initial values.
+It describes the state shape as a composition of reducers with theirs initial values.

-Dealing with big and deeply nested stores it's easily to make a mistake with access to a wrong property of state.
+Dealing with a big and deeply nested store it's easily to make a mistake with access to a wrong property.

-Typelint constructs the Redux schema, based on initial values of reducers, detecting types of certain values.
+Typelint constructs the Redux schema, based on initial values of reducers, detecting types of end values.

 To use it, just add the redux option to settings.typelint.models section of .eslintrc with path to your root reducer:

 ```